kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/08-using-3rd-party-react-components.md

 ```

 ## Test it out
 You should see the animation working.

+### Houston we have a problem
 But there is a problem when you remove the last player

 ## Fix Problem
 [maintainContainerHeight](https://github.com/joshwcomeau/react-flip-move/blob/master/documentation/api_reference.md#maintaincontainerheight)